greene-giant/EU4-countryNames/readme.md

 Kazan | The Khanate of Kazan
 Livonian | The Livonian Order
 Mamluks | The Mamluk Sultanate
-Ming | The Empire of the Great Ming
+Ming | The Great Ming
 Netherlands | The Netherlands
 Nogai | The Nogai Horde
 Teutonic Order | The Teutonic Order